 Be sure to wash your hand before doing anything.
 This will help prevent oils from getting onto the outer and inner parts of your gun.
 Most people, including myself, wear gloves when cleaning their guns to prevent oil absorbing into the skin.

 If you’re cleaning your guns for years, then the risk of getting some of these solvent into your skin will not be very good for.
-The the disposable black nitrile gloves are my personal favorite and a favorite among many.
+The disposable black nitrile gloves are my personal favorite and a favorite among many.

 Unload your Gun